 and the video presentation [80 points], due by the end of Week 12)

+This course uses Open Educational Resources (OER).
+OER are openly licensed, educational resources that can be used for teaching, learning and research.
+OER may consist of a variety of resources such as textbooks, videos and software that are no cost for students.
 The textbook for this course is an ebook available through OpenStax at no cost to students: Fraknoi, Andrew et al. Astronomy

 If students would like a print copy, there will be a fee through Amazon but a print copy is not required.